Martina Topley-Bird: Influences

 Topley-Bird cites Ella Fitzgerald and Billie Holiday as vocal influences, as well as Tom Waits and Serge Gainsbourg as instrumental influences.
 She has cited Bollywood and Asian cinema as an influence on her album artwork as well, including the work of Park Chan-wook.

 Personal life

 Topley-Bird has an elder sister named Elizabeth.

-Topley-Bird had one daughter with Tricky.
+She had one daughter with Tricky.
 Mina Mazy (19 March 1995 – 8 May 2019) was born one month after the release of Maxinquaye.
+Mazy died by suicide after suffering a psychotic episode.

-She has said that she doesn't consider herself religious, though she "believes in the need to have a healthy spiritual life".
+She has said that she does not consider herself religious, though she "believes in the need to have a healthy spiritual life".

+As of 2021 she lived with her partner in Valencia, Spain.